 All SAC courses will share a common user interface design to facilitate clear navigation from the homepage to the learning content.
+"Faculty are required to use the most up-to-date version of the SAC Course Layout available in Canvas Commons".
 Faculty shall include the following online policies on their course syllabus:

-- 1. Online office hours - 2.
-Policy and procedure specific to the online class (attendance; appropriate interaction and communication, including the rules of "netiquette," discussion board, etc.) - 3.
-Time requirements for completing class work - 4.
+- 1. Online student hours - 2.
+Policy and procedure specific to the online class (attendance; appropriate interaction and communication, including the rules of "netiquette," discussion board, etc.)

+- 3. Time requirements for completing class work - 4.
 Minimum technical skills - 5.
 Technology requirements (software, hardware, and program downloads) - 6.
-How to get access technical support.
+How to get access to technical support.